Amtrak safety record already under scrutiny before fatal derailment

 Senator Richard Blumenthal, a Connecticut Democrat, said on Tuesday that PTC was “needed now.”

-“Why was Amtrak train travelling at nearly TRIPLE the speed limit before fatal derailment?”
+“Why was Amtrak train traveling at nearly TRIPLE the speed limit before fatal derailment?”
 Blumenthal asked in a Twitter post.
 “Positive Train Control might have prevented this disaster and saved lives.”

 Less than half Amtrak’s 459 locomotives had PTC as of the second quarter of 2017, the most recent data available from the U.S. Department of Transportation’s Federal Railroad Administration (FRA).